1ekrem/python/testframework/fitTest/ReadMe.md

 Compare the output with an expected result
 For this application, you’re testing sum().
 There are many behaviors in sum() you could check, such as:

-1.Can it sum a list of whole numbers (integers)?
+*Can it sum a list of whole numbers (integers)?
-1.Can it sum a tuple or set?
+*Can it sum a tuple or set?
-1.Can it sum a list of floats?
+*Can it sum a list of floats?
-1.What happens when you provide it with a bad value, such as a single integer or a string?
+*What happens when you provide it with a bad value, such as a single integer or a string?
-1.What happens when one of the values is negative?
+*What happens when one of the values is negative